 Hello, I’m Neil McKinlay

 After my own career as a swim coach ended, I started to teach meditation.
-For more than fifteen years, I have had the privilege of leading both short- and long-term events online and in-person.
-I have been able to explore the teachings and practices of embodied meditation with small groups near my home in the Pacific Northwest and larger groups around the globe.
-In doing so, I am certain I have learned much more than I have taught.
+For more than fifteen years, I have had the privilege of leading short- and long-term events online and in-person.
+I have been able to explore the teachings and practices with small groups in the Pacific Northwest and larger groups around the globe.
+In doing so, I have certainly learned much more than I have taught.